SamuelMacKay/books-and-scrolls/README.md

 ### Bugs
 #### Bug 1
-- My JS to check that both passwords match on the sign up page is breaking my log in page js
+- My JS to check that both passwords match on the sign up page is breaking my log in page js.
+- Moved the code into its own .js file and injected it directly into the sign up page, so the function only loads on register.html

 Old code:
 ```
+N/A
 ```
 New code:
+add to line 53 in register.html
 ```
+<script src="{{ url_for('static', filename='js/password_validate.js') }}"></script>
 ```

 #### Bug 2